 We love kava — simple as that.

-All articles are based on real-life experiences, expert opinions, and scientific evidence.
+All articles are based on real-life experience, scientific evidence, cultural reports, and expert opinions.

 Amiri was born in Samoa but spent most of his life in Canada.
 When he was just seven years old his parents packed up and moved from their family home in Upolu to Toronto, Canada.